tuantle/hypertoxin/README.md

     selectableValues = {[ `VALUE A`, `VALUE B`, `VALUE C` ]}
     renderSelectableItem = {(item, onPressSelect) => {
         // item = {
         //     value: ...
-String value of the seleactable item
+String value of the selectable item
         //     selected: ..
 Boolean to indicates that the item is selected or not
         // }
         // onPressSelect        Callback to indicate which item was selected